 Growth in productive capacity (AS) occurs because of:

 - Improved technology developed by the private sector which enables higher labour productivity (e.g. development of computers enables greater productivity)

 - Improved management techniques which enable a more skilled workforce.

 - Improved education and training by both private sector and public sector

 - Investment in infrastructure, e.g. building new roads and train lines.
 This is mainly the responsibility of the government.

 The Problem of Demand

 Since 2007, UK growth has fallen way below the trend rate.
-This is not due to a sudden halting of technological change or productivity growth.
-The problem was the precipitous fall in AD that occurred in 2009, and is occurring again in 2011.
+Between 2009-11, the problem was the precipitous fall in AD that occurred in 2009, and second, set back in 2011.